Trebarwith Strand Beach

 Lifeguards will be patrolling this beach from May 21st until September 25th.
 Please note: The lifeguard information was accurate at the time of entry.
 You are advised to always check beach conditions before your visit and always heed the lifeguard’s advice whilst on the beach.

 Remember FLAGS when at the beach:

 Find the red and yellow flags and swim between them

 Stick your hand in the air and shout for help if in difficulty

-Rights and lefts – lots of cross waves make it a peaky wave to surf, with predominately close out, fast and barelling waves.
+Rights and lefts – lots of cross waves make it a peaky wave to surf, with predominately closeout, fast and barrelling waves.
 Peak on the left of the beach, pub side at mid-ish tide.
 Suitable for: Intermediate and experienced surfers only.
-Dangers: Access problems at mid tide through rocky gully.
+Dangers: Access problems at mid-tide through the rocky gully.
 Lots of rocks at the northern end of the beach.
-Tides: Surfable at low to mid tide.
+Tides: Surfable at low to mid-tide.
 Wind: E/SE offshore

 Pub on the cliffs (fantastic view of the surf)

 Seaside Award 2006 for clean, safe and well-managed beach

 Check here for a listing of Cornwall Beaches with RNLI Lifeguard cover.